sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Now accumulating supplied ESNI publics/keys and that works still (to the extent it has) with first supplied public/key but not yet for one found in ``esnidir`` - need to check more.

 - Added new ``esnidir`` command line arg to ``s_server`` - idea is to read the set of ESNIKeys/privates found in that dir.
 For now, the last one in is active, but will change to support >1 in